Tarik Elyounoussi

-Tarik Elyounoussi (طارق اليونسي, ṭāriq al-yūnusī, [tˤaːˈrɪq ælˈjuːnusiː]; born 23 February 1988) is a professional footballer who plays for Japanese club Shonan Bellmare.
-His preferred position is a forward, but he can also play as a winger.
+Tarik Elyounoussi (طارق اليونسي, ṭāriq al-yūnusī, [tˤaːˈrɪq ælˈjuːnusiː]; born 23 February 1988) is a former professional footballer who played as a forward or a winger.
+Born in Morocco, he represented the Norway national team.

 Club career

 Born in Al Hoceima, Morocco, Elyounoussi moved to Norway with his family when he was 11 years old.
 He started playing football in the club Nylende in Fredrikstad, and then joined Trosvik, in which many of the young players in the Fredrikstad youth team have their roots.

 He was considered to be the greatest talent Fredrikstad has produced in decades.
 As such he was awarded the Norwegian Young Player of the Year trophy in 2006 and 2007, after two great seasons in the league, and a Norwegian football cup trophy.

 SC Heerenveen

 Elyounoussi was sought after by various Premier League clubs in the summer of 2008.
 However Fredrikstad accepted a bid on around €4 million from French club Le Mans on 8 July.
 But Elyounoussi had no interest in joining Le Mans.
 A few weeks later Elyounoussi signed a five-year contract with Heerenveen worth €3.5 million, on 22 July.
 He joined Heerenveen in August 2008.

 He scored in his debut match against FC Volendam.
 He also netted an important equalizer for Heerenveen in their first round UEFA Cup match away against Vitória F.C., and his second league goal came against NEC Nijmegen.